arbitraryexecution/forta-bot-templates/address-watch/SETUP.md

 4. For the `protocolAbbreviation` key, type in an appropriate abbreviation for the value in `protocolName`.
 For example, `"Uniswap"` may be abbreviated `"UNI"` and `"Sushi Swap"` may be abbreviated `"SUSH"`, etc.

-5. The Object value for the `addressList` key corresponds to addresses that we want to monitor.
+5. The Object value for the `contractName1` key corresponds to addresses that we want to monitor.
 Each key in the Object is an address (either EOA or contract), and each value is another object with three fields:
   -`name`: the name of the contract or EOA that will be watched -`type`: the type of finding that will be generated when transactions involving this address are detected (see